hernandoabella/design-patterns/README.md

 - **Observer:** Establishes a one-to-many dependency where observers get notified of state changes.
 - **State:** Allows an object to change its behavior when its state changes.
 - **Strategy:** Defines interchangeable algorithms that can be selected dynamically.
 - **Template Method:** Defines a skeleton for an algorithm, allowing subclasses to modify specific steps.

-### Visitor
-Adds new operations to an object structure without modifying its classes.
+- **Visitor:** Adds new operations to an object structure without modifying its classes.